Ivory: Sums And Products

 ╵

 A empty sum or product (i.e. which has no inputs) is called the identity element of that operation.
-These are equal to the values zero and one, respectively.
+These are equal to the values 0 and 1, respectively.

 Implementing Identity